Specy/s68k/tests/corpus/README.md

 `bad-apple.x68` is 3.3 MB and 6645 lines (the last unterminated, as above), nearly all of it one `dc.b` blob of video frames.
-It is by far the largest program the editor ships and the only one that makes assembly time visible, which is why it is worth having: on 1.4.2 it takes about 19 seconds to lex, check and compile in a `cargo test` (unoptimised) build, against 25 to 60 milliseconds for every other program here.
+It is by far the largest program the editor ships and the only one that makes assembly time visible, which is why it is worth having: on 1.4.2 it took about 19 seconds to lex, check and compile in a `cargo test` (unoptimised) build, against 25 to 60 milliseconds for every other program here; the Assembler of the rewrite takes about 2 seconds over it.
 A harness that needs a quick pass can skip it by size.

 The design record says "25 lecture playgrounds, 5 runnable `.x68`".
 The repository at the commit above has 24 and 6.
 The total of 30 is right and the